imnick48/NEURODEVELOPMENTAL_DISORDER_CLASSIFICATION/README.md

 # NEURODEVELOPMENTAL_DISORDER_CLASSIFICATION
 A full stack ML pipeline made with python flask and it's template engine to analyse handwriting to predict whether the person have neurodevelopmental disease or not.
+Uses  multiple computer vision models like 3-layer CNN, LeNet-5, MobileNetv2, EfficientNet B0 and B3, Vision Transformer all made using tensorflow etc.to run the project use command python3 -m venv .venv source ./.venv/bin/activate pip install -r requirements.txt python3 app.py and goto 127.0.0.1